 In 2013, the estate received a Premiers Design Award for “setting anew benchmark for high quality architecture, superior urban design, outstanding amenity and sustainability”.

 “The developers forfeited profit by making sacrifices to the volume of land produced for sale in favour of incorporating park land and public open space beyond what was required, an element which now proves extremely popular with tenants,” Mr Jorgensen said.

 “Seven years on, the original vision has been delivered and it is for these reasons that developers, investors, owner-occupiers and tenants choose this location above any others in the South East market”.

-Three of the Logis Estate assets which sold in the last six months were offloaded by a single developer: Poplar Constructions Pty Ltd, which is seeking to recycle funds for its development pipeline.
+Three sites sold in the business park since February were offloaded by a single developer: Poplar Constructions Pty Ltd.

-Dulux, Ego Pharmaceuticals, Hayward Pools, NSK Australia, OFE Refrigerated Transport and Shell are amongst Logis Estate’s occupiers.
+Dulux, Ego Pharmaceuticals, Hayward Pools, NSK Australia, OFE Refrigerated Transport and Shell are amongst pocket’s occupiers.